bsumlin/PyMieScatt/docs/examples.rst

 .. image:: images/saltsif.png

-Modelling Behavior of a Self-Preserving Distribution
+Modeling Behavior of a Self-Preserving Distribution
 ----------------------------------------------------

 This code example will (after several hours on a typical PC) produce a ten-second video of the scattering and absorption behavior of a δ-distribution of 300 nm particles, considered as the limit of a lognormal distribution where the geometric standard deviation σ\ :sub:`g` goes from 1 to 2.
-Atmospheric aerosol distributions are typically modelled as lognormal distributions with σ\ :sub:`g` around 1.7.
-The animation also includes the solution for the refractive index given some assumed optical measurements (that is, scattering and absorption measurements when m=1.60+0.36j).
+Atmospheric aerosol distributions are typically modeled as lognormal distributions with σ\ :sub:`g` around 1.7.
+The animation also includes the solution for the refractive index given some assumed optical measurements (that is, scattering and absorption measurements when m=1.60+0.36j and λ = 405 nm).

 There is a commented block on lines 37-39 that can be uncommented to produce a single image with random σ\ :sub:`g` between 1 and 2.
 The revelent PyMieScatt calculations are on lines 45 and 136.
 That's it!
 The rest is preparing inputs and making pretty graphs.